egc112/OpenWRT-egc-add-on/stop-dns-leak/README.md

 Reference: https://openwrt.org/docs/guide-user/base-system/dhcp_configuration#dhcp_options

 ### iptables/nftables
-You can use `Port Forwarding` to make the iptables rules, see [DNS Hijacking](https://openwrt.org/docs/guide-user/firewall/fw3_configurations/intercept_dns):
+You can use `Port Forwarding` to make the iptables rules, see [DNS Hijacking](https://openwrt.org/docs/guide-user/firewall/fw3_configurations/intercept_dns): this rule use a MAC address which is the easiset also for IPv6, you can also use an IPSET

 ```
 /etc/config/firewall: